isabella232/.github-296/profile/README.md

 - 👩‍💻Integration
 - 🚀Protocol Engineering

-In this GitHub repository, you can find a long list of top-notch blockchain projects we’ve contributed to & we’re actively involved in, such as Filecoin, Bockstack, Ledger Live, Trustwallet, Zcash, Polkadot, and many more.
+In this GitHub repository, you can find a long list of top-notch blockchain projects we’ve contributed to & we’re actively involved in, such as Filecoin, Stacks, Ledger Live, Trustwallet, Zcash, Polkadot, and many more.

 ## Connect with us: